 Given the likely restrictions on sharing items, touching the same surfaces as others, it may be that every person signing the document has to use a separate pen.
-In this scenario, the individuals can either bring their own pens, or the Celebrant can provide the pens and clean them after each signing.
+In this scenario, the individuals can either bring their own pens, or the Celebrant can provide all the pens then bag and clean them after the ceremony.

 It is going to feel strange not being able to hug those around us at such a poignant and joyful time.
 We will all need to adapt to showing our love and appreciation in other ways.
 There are beautiful rituals that can do this – rituals that can show the couple how much everyone present cares for them, and that involve all the gathering in a meaningful and shared moment.

 There are many varied rituals that can be adapted to suit the personality and wishes of the couple involved.
 One such ritual might involve inviting everyone who attends to bring a ‘symbolic hug’ with them to put in the hug jar.
 These ‘symbolic hugs’ could be tokens such as shells, buttons, feathers.
 The couple then have the pleasure in the weeks following the ceremony of working out which hug belonged to which guest.

 The inclusion of visualisations or guided meditations can also be a powerful way of involving everyone in the gathering.
 Simply inviting all present to place their hand on their heart and consider the future of the couple then send a loving thought their way is incredibly powerful.